top of page

 • melissamoody2010

-I brightened the green of the palm trees and the center column of the building to imitate the effects of sunlight on foliage and bright spots, darkened the blue sky as it would be in an infrared, and added a black and white adjustment layer on top.
+So in Photoshop, I brightened the green of the palm trees and the center column of the building to imitate the effects of sunlight on foliage and bright spots, darkened the blue sky as it would be in an infrared, and added a black and white adjustment layer on top.
 The dark blues and bright greens showed through the adjustment layer.
 I then enhanced the highlights and shadows, giving this portrait of the Ashley an infrared-inspired look.

 bottom of page